 Take these numbers from actual titles:

 More people are reviewing Books A and B than expected; by contrast, Book C has fewer reviews than expected.
 Again, this is a very rough estimate; making any decisions based on this exercise alone would be ill-advised.
-But it is cause for further examination.
+But a low review rate is cause for further examination.

 When I looked at the sellthrough numbers (the # of people who go on to purchase Book 2): Book B’s sellthrough is the highest, while Book C’s is anemic.
 This suggests readers aren’t resonating with Book C.